yegor256/blog/_drafts/objectionary.md

 ## Compile

-At this step, the standard [Maver Compiler Plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) finds auto-generated `.java` files in `target/generated-sources` and turns them into `.class` files.
+At this step, the standard [Maven Compiler Plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) finds auto-generated `.java` files in `target/generated-sources` and turns them into `.class` files.